ohjeongwook/CanBusHacker/README.md

 ###CanBusHacker.py
 This program is for Windows program that communicates with Arduino board through serial port.
 * Install dependencies and run CanBusHacker.py.
+* Now connect you Arduino device to your laptop.
+* Connect your OBD-II cable to your car
 * Select Arduino -> Start Capture menu.
 You need to select serial port that is connected to your Aruino and need to specify output database file.
+ * If you didn't start your engine, now is a good time to start it, you will see various packets coming up
 * The database file format is SQLite and you can open it up later using File -> Open Log menu.